LDannijs/PatchPeek/README.md

 # 👀 PatchPeek

+> [!NOTE]
-this branch serves as me trying to manually rewrite the backend. itll stay barebones for a bit.
+> this branch serves as me trying to manually rewrite the backend. it'll stay barebones for a bit.

 PatchPeek fetches the changelog of GitHub releases with the GitHub API, while checking for any potential breaking changes and puts it into a clean interface.